 D8 Digital Nomad Visa

 The Portugal Digital Nomad Visa, was introduces in October 2022 by the Portuguese government.
-Also allowing non-EU/EEA/Swiss citizens to apply for temporary residency in Portugal while working remotely from Portugal
+Also allowing non-EU/EEA/Swiss citizens to apply for temporary residency in Portugal while working remotely from Portugal.

 The Portugal Digital Nomad Visa has two different routes:

-Temporary Stay Visa
+Temporary Stay Visa Route

 The Temporary Stay Visa is perfect if you don’t want to apply for permanent residency, but you would like to stay in Portugal for an extend period.
+The Temporary Stay Visa is valid for one year and can extend for another two years.

 This temporary stay visa will grant you multiple entries into the country allowing you to travel outside Portugal and experience other European countries.

-Residence Permit
+Residence Permit Route

 The Residency Visa is a good solution if you want to stay in Portugal for more than one year.
 Please note that your Temporary Resident Visa it is only valid for four months.
 And within this period you need apply for a Permanent Residency Permit.

 The permanent residence permit is valid for a period of two years and can renew for additional three-year period.
+After 5 years you have the option to apply for a permanent residence permit or Citizenship.

 Portugal Golden Visa

-2. Business Investment
+Business Investment

-5. Job Creation
+Job Creation

-Portugal D2 Visa for Entrepreneurs
+D2 Visa Portugal

-The Portugal D2 Visa is a type of long-stay visa for Portugal that is specifically designs for entrepreneurs who want to start or buy a business in Portugal.
+The D2 Visa Portugal is a type of long-stay visa for Portugal that is specifically designs for entrepreneurs who want to start or buy a business in Portugal.
 The visa allows non-European Union citizens to stay in Portugal for up to 4 months and after applying for the resident permit.
 The D2 visa is also known as the “Entrepreneur Visa”.

 The D2 visa is issued to individuals who wish to invest in a Portuguese company or start their own business in Portugal.
 The Portuguese government launches this visa in 2018 as part of its efforts to attract foreign investment and promote entrepreneurship in the country.